FinrodFelagvnd/RAVEN/Readme.md

 Code dependencies are located `requirments.txt`

-The file structure is as follows:
+The file structure is shown in `tree.txt`, detailed information is as follows:

 ```
 │  abla_topN.py             Top-N candidate fusion graph generating